deepakachu5114/ReAct-agent-Multi-Hop-RAG/README.md

 ## Logging

 The ReAct agent uses the `logger` from `logger_config` to log key events and errors.
-Ensure you have configured the logger properly in `logger_config.py` to capture and store logs as needed.
+You can configure the logger to print the alerts on console, typically logs will be stored in `logs/app.log`

 ## License